-The aim of this article is to explore how democratically elected mayors can achieve missionoriented policies in turbulent times.
-To advance our understanding of the options available to DEMs, this article has explored stakeholder views on what actions DEMs could take to advance healthy urban development within a mission-oriented approach.
+This article explored how DEMs can achieve mission-oriented policies in turbulent times.
+To advance our understanding of the options available to DEMs, we explored stakeholder views on what actions DEMs could take to advance healthy urban development within a mission-oriented approach.
 We situate this evidence principally in the debate over English metro-mayors and the UK's mission-driven government because of the current dynamism and profile of both agendas.
-The English Devolution White Paper, published shortly before this article, gives mayors a new statutory duty on health and recognises the importance of a 'health in all policies' approach (MHCLG, 2024).
+The English Devolution White Paper, published shortly before this article was written, gives mayors a new statutory duty on health and recognises the importance of a 'health in all policies' approach (MHCLG, 2024).
 The opportunity exists for effective application of scholarly findings to current policy.